Ragdoll Cat Personality – What Traits & Temperament Describe Your Cat?

 Fiyero, blue point mitted with a blaze, loved by Cynthia

 However, every single cat is unique.
 While it is true that the Ragdoll cat breed displays an array of common characteristics, personality traits depend on a wide variety of factors.
-The result is strictly personalized to the individual and may lead to more or less significant differences from the breed staple.
-Therefore, when purchasing a Ragdoll cat, or any other cat breed out there, it is extremely important that people are aware of the fact that the information they have on the breed’s personality traits is meant only as a guideline.
+The result is strictly personalized to the individual.
+It may lead to more or less significant differences from the breed staple.
+Therefore, when purchasing a Ragdoll cat or any other cat breed, people must know that their information on the breed’s personality traits is meant only as a guideline.

-As opposed to physical characteristics, there can be no assurance that the cat they have gotten, even with the best of pedigrees from the Ragdoll Fancier Cat Association or other institutions, will present the breed’s personality characteristics exactly as they are described.
-Mind you that some characteristics will be present to a certain extent, while others will only be scarcely there.
+Unlike physical characteristics, there can be no assurance that the cat they have gotten, even with the best pedigrees from the Ragdoll Fancier Cat Association or other institutions, will present the breed’s personality characteristics precisely as described.
+Mind you, some characteristics will be present to a certain extent, while others will only be scarcely there.

 Zane, blue mitted with a blaze, loved by Anne

-This article covers the main traits of Ragdoll cat personality.
-First, we are going to relay the breed standard and then, we are going to compare it to the personal experiences of actual Ragdoll cat owners who frequent this website’s social media accounts.
-Many of our Floppycats fans have been kind enough to tell us about the personality of their own Raggies and we have summarized their testimonials to compare it to the standard characteristics.
+This article covers the main traits of the Ragdoll cat personality.
+First, we are going to relay the breed standard.
+Then, we will compare it to the personal experiences of actual Ragdoll cat owners who frequent this website’s social media accounts.
+Many of our Floppycats fans have been kind enough to tell us about the personality of their own Raggies, and we have summarized their testimonials to compare them to the standard characteristics.

 The ultimate guide to ragdoll cat personality traits | Cat Personality Types | Ragdoll Cat Traits | Ragdoll Cat Temperament | Ragdoll Cat Personalities | Ragdoll Cat Behavior | Animal and Pet Supplies | Cat Tips